irlanrobson/irlanrobson.github.io/_posts/2015-09-16-bounce-lite-update.md

 As it can be seen on the video, as the iteration count increases the human legs keep from falling into the ground after spending some time planning on it.
 The sequential impulse solver convergence is augmented when the density of the body parts is balanced or as the solver iteration count increases.

 Angle limits were added to avoid a leg and an arm from rotating more than 45 degrees.
 This, however, isn't a productive solution because most of the body joints of an human are best approximated by spherical joints and conical limits.
-(Therefore, I look forward to add spherical joints and┬áconical limits in Bounce.)
+(Therefore, I look forward to add spherical joints and conical limits in Bounce.)

 Here is another video that shows a "mouse joint" which can be used, for example, along with ray casting to pick body shapes: